-- a.
-Additional duty/collateral duty safety personnel are required to complete an online course, either the ADSC or the Collateral Duty Safety Course (CDSC).
-These courses focus on safety responsibilities for additional duty/collateral duty safety personnel at various levels of command.
-The ADSC/CDSC establishes the Army standard for trained and qualified additional/collateral duty safety personnel.
-Course completion will also satisfy the requirements for completing a local unit safety officer course. - b.
+b.
 Fort Sill Safety will provide additional training to new ADSOs/collateral duty safety officers (CDSOs) quarterly to ensure that they can sufficiently perform their ADSO/CDSO duties.
-Training include command and local safety occupational health requirements; evaluation and abatement of local hazards; local procedures for reporting and investigating allegations of reprisals; the recognition of local potential hazardous conditions and environments; identification and use of Army, command, and local required SOH standards; and other appropriate rules and regulations that will assist ADSOs/CDSOs in performing their duties.
-Contact Fort Sill Safety at 442-2212-2265- 2266 to enroll in safety courses. - c.
-Additional/collateral duty safety personnel are required to complete the
+Training includes command and local safety occupational health requirements; evaluation and abatement of local hazards; local procedures for reporting and investigating allegations of reprisals; the recognition of local potential hazardous conditions and environments; identification and use of Army, command, and local required SOH standards; and other appropriate rules and regulations that will assist ADSOs/CDSOs in performing their duties.
+Contact Fort Sill Safety at 442-2212-2265-2266 to enroll in safety courses.

-ADSC/CDSC online course within 30 days of appointment.
+c.
+Additional/collateral duty safety personnel are required to complete the ADSC/CDSC online course within 30 days of appointment.
 ARNG and USAR personnel are afforded 90 days to complete the course.
 The new ADSC/CDSC is hosted on the USACR/Safety Center online training management system.
 The USACR/Safety Center course certificates are provided to users upon successful completion of the course.
-Fort Sill

-Additional Duty Safety Officer follow-on training course will be completed within 90 days after appointment.
+Fort Sill Additional Duty Safety Officer follow on-training course will be completed within 90 days after appointment.

 21-5.
+Military Additional Safety Personnel.
 Military Additional Safety Personnel will:

-- (1) Be appointed by the commander on written orders. - (2) Be a commissioned officer, at battalion and higher unit levels. - (3) Be in the rank of staff sergeant or higher, at the company level. - (4) Have met or will meet the training requirements of chapter 10. - (5) Have 1 year or more retainability in the unit upon duty appointment. - (6) Give their safety duties proper priority. - (7) Report directly to their unit commander on safety related matters. - (8) Coordinate activities with their TRADOC/Mission or Garrison safety office.
+- a.
+Be appointed by the commander on written orders. - b.
+Be a commissioned officer, at battalion and higher unit levels. - c.
+Be in the rank of staff sergeant or higher, at the company level. - d.
+Have met or will meet the training requirements of chapter 10. - e.
+Have 1 year or more retainability in the unit upon duty appointment.

+f.
+Give their safety duties proper priority.

+g.
+Report directly to their unit commander on safety related matters.

+h.
+Coordinate activities with their TRADOC/Mission or Garrison safety office.

 21-6.
+DA Civilian Collateral Safety Personnel.
 DA Civilian Collateral Safety Personnel will:

-- a.
-Be appointed in writing on orders. - b.
-Have met or will meet the requirements of AR 385-10. - c.
-Give their safety duties proper priority. - d.
-Report directly to their unit commander or director on safety related matters. - e.
-Coordinate activities with their supporting safety office. - f.
+a.
+Be appointed in writing on orders.

+b.
+Have met or will meet the requirements of AR 385-10.

+c.
+Give their safety duties proper priority.

+d.
+Report directly to their unit commander or director on safety related matters.

+e.
+Coordinate activities with their supporting safety office.

+f.
 Be a general schedule (GS) 11 or above, at battalion and higher unit levels.